-At the Mass after John of Avila and Hildegard of Bingen were declared doctors of the Church, Pope Benedict XVI described him as “a profound export on the sacred Scripture, . . . gifted with an ardent missionary spirit.”
+At the Mass after John of Avila and Hildegard of Bingen were declared Doctors of the Church, Pope Benedict XVI described him as “a profound expert on the sacred Scripture . . . gifted with an ardent missionary spirit.”
 The pope continued: “He knew how to penetrate in a uniquely profound way the mysteries of the redemption worked by Christ for humanity.
 A man of God, he united constant prayer to apostolic action.
 He dedicated himself to preaching and to the more frequent practice of the sacraments, concentrating his commitment on improving the formation of candidates for the priesthood, of religious and of lay people, with a view to a fruitful reform of the Church.”

 By Leonard Foley, O.F.M.; revised by Pat McCloskey, O.F.M.